10 French food specialties you absolutely have to try in Paris

 les philosophes – 28 rue veille du temple 75003 paris

 opening hours: open daily 9AM//2AM

 A Frenchy soup: Soupe à l’oignon

 The onion soup is very famous in France.
-It is made with meat (beef or chicken) stock, onions, gratinéed with cheese, and goes with a large piece of bread.
-Though we’re talking about a soup, it’s not as light as you except a soup to be!
-But, believe me, you definitely have to try it!
-The Bistrot des Vosges, located at 31 Boulevard Beaumarchais, just steps away from Place des Vosges serves a delicious Onion soup!
+It is made with meat (beef or chicken) stock, onions, gratinéed with cheese, and goes with a large piece of bread on top.
+Though we’re talking about a soup, it’s not as light as you might expect a soup to be!
+But, believe me, you definitely have to try it, this one one of the most comforting dishes ever.
+The Bistrot des Vosges, located at 31 Boulevard Beaumarchais, just steps away from Place des Vosges serves a delicious onion soup!

 Wine, wine everywhere: Coq au vin

 Next on my top 10 French food specialty, you can get in Paris is the coq au vin!
 The French love to braise chicken with wine… while drinking wine.
 The best place in Paris to try might be La Jacobine in the Latin Quarter, where the onion soup is also great.
 But if you want my true opinion, if you have some time when in Paris, prepare it with locals.